-My most recent feature, “A Death on the Mainland,” appeared in the March issue of Vice Magazine.
+Earlier in 2017, I wrote “A Death on the Mainland,” which appeared in the March issue of Vice Magazine.
 It is an investigation into the death of a young man sent by the state of Hawaii to a private prison in the Arizona desert.
 Due to overcrowding, Hawaii has sent thousands of inmates to the mainland for more than two decades, most to for-profit prisons run by the Corrections Corporation of American–recently renamed CoreCivic–the largest such company in the world.

 Other recent articles include a piece for the Virginia Quarterly Review called “The Forgotten Village,” in which I return to the same region and labor camp that inspired John Steinbeck’s The Grapes of Wrath.
 Before that was “Burn After Reading” for Harper’s, about the strange history of The Anarchist Cookbook.
 Previous investigative projects have focused on child farmworkers who harvest tobacco, an undercover look at the temp warehouse workers who make online shopping possible, and the largely invisible Latino immigrants who are the backbone of the golf industry.
 That last one was for Golf Digest, and won the Sidney Award for “socially-conscious journalism.”
 You can hear me talk to WNYC’s Leonard Lopate about the Steinbeck piece here and tobacco article here; to NPR’s Morning Edition about the warehouse piece here; or to Marketplace about the golf story here.